 lax mode and not

-strict mode, which would likely cause more breakage.
+strict mode, as that would likely cause more breakage.

 Another recent addition to cookies are Cookie Prefixes.
 These use the name of your cookie to add one of two further protections to those already covered.
 While the above flags can be accidentally unset on cookies, the name will not change so using the name to define security attributes can more reliably enforce them.

 Currently the name of your cookie can be prefixed with either